DubG1/perf-oriented-dev/solutions/sh3/results.md

 | 0.00     | 83.54                | 0.00           | 1         | 0.00    | 0.00    | rhs_norm          |

 npb_bt_b

+comparing to npb_bt_b we can see almost the same percentages but the number of calls of compute_rhs and the solve functions is still the same but the time is longer which is interesting, all other functions are called way more often leading to a longer execution time

 | Time (%) | Cumulative (seconds) | Self (seconds) | Calls     | ms/call | ms/call | Name              |
 |----------|----------------------|----------------|-----------|---------|---------|-------------------|